lgunds6/HangTen/README.md

 ## High-Level Components - R15
 The high-level components of Hang Ten Boards are ass follows:
 - Boards controller will speak to the User model to authenticate current user or allow  user to login or sign up.
-When a user is createing a new listing the boards controller will speak to teh boards model to validate the aprameters before adding to the database.
-When a user views a baord the boards controller will speak to the boards controller and fetch the boards data from the database and the controller will pass this info to the correct view.
+When a user is createing a new listing the boards controller will speak to the boards model to validate the parameters before adding to the database.
+When a user views a board the boards controller will speak to the boards model which will ask the DB to fetch the boards data and feed this  data to the controller.
+The controller will pass this info to the correct view.

 ## Third Party Services - R16
-Deployement - Heroku
+- Deployement - Heroku
-Image service - AWS S3
+- Image service - AWS S3
-Payment gateway - Strip
+- Payment gateway - Strip

 ## Models and relationships - R17
--  User.rb model has_many relationship with the Board.rb model and the Board.rb has a belongs_to relationship wwith User.rb model as each board must belong to one user.
+-  User.rb model has_many relationship with the Board.rb model as a user can own many boards.
+- The Board.rb has a belongs_to relationship with User.rb model as each board must belong to one user.
 Board.rb also can connect to active storage with a has_one_attached image.

 ## Database relations - R18
 We have two database tables used in the application.
 One table for boards and one table for users.
 These tables are joined using the user id.
-Every user from the user table will have a user id, this user id is the foreign key to a board within the boards table joining the user and board/s together.
+Every user from the user table will have a user id which is the primary key, this user id is the foreign key to a board/s within the boards table joining the user and board/s together.

 ## Datacse schema - R19
 Please see ERD above.